Gevonda108/Discord-Bots/README.md

 # Discord-Bots
 Cool bot commands

-Put the memes on a folder named with your variable
+Put memes and animals separated on a folder named with your variable